 Traveling to Ukraine in 2020

-At the present time, there can be two main reasons for concern.
-The pandemic COVID-19 and the ongoing hostilities in the Donetsk and Luhansk regions of Ukraine.
+At present time, there can be two main reasons for concern.
+The COVID-19 restrictions and the ongoing hostilities in the Donetsk and Luhansk regions of Ukraine.
 Let BEST KYIV GUIDE shed some light on these important issues for foreign travelers who are willing to visit Ukraine.

 Pandemic COVID-19 in Ukraine

 The first one is the situation with the pandemic of COVID-19.
 On this resource, you can check the daily updated data with the number of cases.
 Ukrainian borders are open and foreigners are allowed to enter the territory of Ukraine.

 All travelers need to have an insurance policy that covers the cost of treatment and test of COVID-19.
 And please mind, the insurance policy should be issued by a company registered in Ukraine or a foreign insurance company that has a representative office in Ukraine.